How to Filter Integers in Google Sheets

 Anatomy of the Formula

-The ARRAYFORMULA function is used to tell Google Sheets that the formula should be applied to all the cells in the range, not just the active cell.
+The ARRAYFORMULA function allows the formula to be applied to all the cells in the range, not just the active cell.

 Prashanth KV